Young Turks: Centralized government

 After the CUP took power in the 1913 coup and Mahmud Şevket Pasha's assassination, it embarked on a series of reforms in order to increase centralization in the Empire, an effort that had been ongoing since the last century's Tanzimat reforms under sultan Mahmud II.
 Many of the original Young Turks rejected this idea, especially those that had formed the Freedom and Accord Party against the CUP.
 Other opposition parties against the CUP like Prince Sabahaddin's Private Enterprise and Decentralization League and the Arab Ottoman Party for Administrative Decentralization, both of which made opposition to the CUP's centralization their main agenda.

 The Young Turks wished to modernize the Empire's communications and transportation networks without putting themselves in the hands of European bankers.
 Europeans already owned much of the country's railroad system, and since 1881, the administration of the defaulted Ottoman foreign debt had been in European hands.
 During the World War I, the empire under the CUP was "virtually an economic colony on the verge of total collapse."

 Nationalism

 Regarding nationalism, the Young Turks underwent a gradual transformation.
 Beginning with the Tanzimat with ethnically non-Turkish members participating at the outset, the Young Turks embraced the official state ideology: Ottomanism.
-However, Ottoman patriotism failed to strike root during the First Constitutional Era and the following years.
-Many ethnically non-Turkish Ottoman intellectuals rejected the idea because of its exclusive use of Turkish symbols.
+However, many ethnically non-Turkish Ottoman intellectuals rejected the idea because of its exclusive use of Turkish symbols and certain elements within the Young Turk movement promoted Muslim supremacy.
 Turkish nationalists gradually gained the upper hand in politics, and following the 1902 Congress, a stronger focus on nationalism developed.
 It was at this time that Ahmed Rıza chose to replace the term "Ottoman" with "Turk," shifting the focus from Ottoman nationalism to Turkish nationalism.